Time for another iHerb Haul!

 There are 100 caps, so quite a lot for your money.
 B-vitamins are usually recommended for good hormonal health.
 However, taking these didn’t make me feel a lot of a difference.
 Then there was this incident with severe anxiety.
 I can’t be 100% sure it’s the B-vitamins, but I couldn’t find any other explanation for my sudden panic attacks and worry.
 It was at this stage that I started to think should I buy marijuana concentrates online to help me overcome the wave of anxiety that feels utterly overwhelming every time I have a panic attack.
 Moreover, I started talking to my friend about the sudden anxiety I had been feeling and she recommended that I get in touch with a Telehealth Psychologist who can help me with the anxiety issues.
 I found the whole idea feasible as the whole communication will happen through a call.
 Maybe, I might give that also a thought later!
 My friend also explained to me how they dealt with their anxiety.
 They followed a set routine to avoid unexpected stress triggers, sometimes made the best marijuana brownies they could to help fight the anxiety, and even went to therapy to learn how to deal with their emotions.
-It was a challenging time for me but luckily, I stopped taking them, and after 1-2 weeks I started feeling normal again.
+It was a challenging time for me but luckily, I stopped taking them and after 1-2 weeks I started feeling normal again.
 After a month I introduced them back in, but I never dared to take them every day.
 As well, I managed to track that the anxiety usually would happen before my period, so something was giving me PMS and these supplements were the only thing I had changed during that time.

 Anyhow, I got really put off by taking a B-complex, no matter how much people seem to hype it as a must.
 I could only find one article of a doctor who noticed anxiety rise in his patients from taking certain B-vitamins.
 But overall, b-vitamins are usually used for calming and as an anti-depressant.
 But just be aware.